mapping-elections/site/_maps/meae.congressional.congress04.sc.county.md

 In January 1795, a [special
 election](https://elections.lib.tufts.edu/catalog/tufts:sc.uscongress.specialelection.1795)
 was held in which Wade Hampton was elected to replace John Barnwell, who had been elected but declined to serve.
+Wade Hampton is included in the table below.

 ::: {.results-table}
 <table>